threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/ubuntu/solution_ubuntu.md

  Note: name of 3Bot is (your 3Bot name).3Bot , email is your 3Bot email
 - Install [wireguard](https://www.wireguard.com/install/)

-After the deployment of the Ubuntu is complete, a url will be returned that can be used to access the container through web browser (corex) after up your wireguard configuration.
+After the deployment of the Ubuntu is complete, a url will be returned that could be used to access the container through web browser (corex) after up your wireguard configuration.

 ## Deploying Ubuntu Container